ArchGryphon9362/teslabtapi/docs/start.md

 UUID: 00000212-b2d1-43f0-9b88-960cebf8b91e
 Descriptor: 0x2901
 ```
-Whenever the vehicle responds, it should always respond with a FromVCSEC message, which after removing the first 2 bytes (which are the length of the message), you can decode.
+Whenever the vehicle responds, it should always respond with a FromVCSECMessage message, which after removing the first 2 bytes (which are the length of the message), you can decode.
 In this case the vehicle should respond with the following message:
 ```
-FromVCSEC {
+FromVCSECMessage {
 	commandStauts {
 		operationStatus: OPERATIONSTATUS_WAIT
 		signedMessageStatus {